Richard Neville, 16th Earl of Warwick: Yorkist Triumph

 Middleham Castle, now in North Yorkshire, was Warwick's favourite residence in England.
 In the late 1450s business in Calais in France kept him away from it for periods.

-In September 1459 Warwick crossed over to England and made his way north to Ludlow to meet up with York and Salisbury, the latter fresh from his victory over Lancastrians at the Battle of Blore Heath.
-At nearby Ludford Bridge their forces were scattered by the king's army, partly because of the defection of Warwick's Calais contingent under the command of Andrew Trollope.
+In September 1459 Warwick crossed over to England and made his way north to Ludlow to meet up with York and Salisbury, the latter fresh from his victory over Lancastrians at the Battle of Blore Heath in Staffordshire.
+At the Battle of Ludford Bridge in Shropshire their forces were scattered by the king's army, partly because of the defection of Warwick's Calais contingent under the command of Andrew Trollope.
 As it turned out, the majority of the soldiers were still reluctant to raise arms against the king.
 Forced to flee the country, York left for Dublin, Ireland, with his second son Edmund, Earl of Rutland, while Warwick and Salisbury sailed to Calais, accompanied by the Duke's son, Edward, Earl of March (the future King Edward IV).
 Henry Beaufort, Duke of Somerset, was appointed to replace Warwick as Captain of Calais, but the Yorkists managed to hold on to the garrison.

 In March 1460 Warwick visited York in Ireland to plan the way ahead and returned to Calais.
 Then, on 26 June, he landed at Sandwich with Salisbury and March, and from here the three earls rode north to London.
 Salisbury was left to besiege the Tower of London, while Warwick took March with him in pursuit of the king.
-At Northampton, on 10 July, King Henry was taken captive, while Humphrey Stafford, 1st Duke of Buckingham and others were killed in battle.
+At the Northampton, on 10 July, King Henry was taken captive, while Humphrey Stafford, 1st Duke of Buckingham and others were killed in battle.